directus/directus/docs/releases/breaking-changes.md

 ## Version 10.10.0

-### Deprecated Local Extension Folders
+### Removed Local Extension Folders

-Legacy extension type directory-based structure (/interfaces/my-interface/, /endpoints/my-endpoint, etc) are being deprecated in favor of relying on the `package.json` file for metadata including extension type.
+Legacy extension type directory-based structure (/interfaces/my-interface/, /endpoints/my-endpoint, etc) are being removed in favor of relying on the `package.json` file for metadata including extension type.

 If your extension is already in the root `extensions` directory and has a `package.json` file with a `directus:extension` object, there is no action required.